 Experience and Skills.
 Mr. Bachman brings years of experience in the development and oversight of business strategies and the operational leadership of a large complex organization.
 He also brings over 35 years of experience in accounting and auditing.
 Mr. Bachman qualifies as an "audit committee financial expert" under applicable SEC rules.

-Other Public Directorships: Grocery Outlet Holding Corp. (since 2019) and Recharge Acquisition Corp. (since 2020).
+Other Public Directorships: Grocery Outlet Holding Corp. (since 2019), where he is the Chair of the Audit and Risk Committee.